Connector for Connector API

 Grant-Type

-Currently, only the "authorization_code" type is supported.
+Only the "authorization_code" type is currently supported here.

 User authorized URI